arthurfg/brazilian-reits/README.md

 3. **Data Loading**: Processed data is loaded into BigQuery tables, organized in a schema suitable for analysis. dbt may be employed here to further refine the data model and create derived datasets.

 4. **Dashboard Creation**: Finally, the transformed data is utilized to create interactive dashboards for visualizing key insights and performance metrics of REITs in Brazil.

-Tools like Data Studio or Looker can be integrated for dashboard creation.
+## Dashboard

+<iframe width="600" height="534" src="https://lookerstudio.google.com/embed/reporting/b97f7247-c3de-4927-b021-a3fe74d671d2/page/1M" frameborder="0" style="border:0" allowfullscreen sandbox="allow-storage-access-by-user-activation allow-scripts allow-same-origin allow-popups allow-popups-to-escape-sandbox"></iframe>